Rajinder1212/MvcThermometer/MvcThermometer/README.txt

-made a small change in the layout page for connecting the mvcThermometer logo to checking the table values Created the seeddata.cs in the models and updated with the values also updated the program.cs
+made a small change in the layout page for connecting the mvcThermometer logo to checking the table values Created the seeddata.cs in the models and updated with the values also updated the program.cs finally all the values are been updated also i forgot add 1 value so changing that now